Les Claypool

-Leslie Edward Claypool (born September 29, 1963) is an American musician, singer, songwriter, record producer, filmmaker, and author.
-He is best known as the founder, lead singer, bassist, and primary songwriter of the band Primus since its formation in 1984.
-Frequently considered to be one of the greatest bassists of all time, his playing style is well known for mixing tapping, flamenco-like strumming, whammy bar bends, and slapping.
+Leslie Edward Claypool (born September 29, 1963) is an American musician, best known as the founder, lead singer, bassist, and primary songwriter of Primus.
+Ranked as one of the greatest bassists of all time by Rolling Stone, his unique playing style mixes tapping, flamenco-like strumming, whammy bar bends, and slapping.

-Outside of Primus, Claypool has also been involved in a number of side projects, including supergroups such as Oysterhead (with Trey Anastasio and Stewart Copeland) and Colonel Claypool's Bucket of Bernie Brains (with Buckethead, Bryan Mantia, and Bernie Worrell).
-He also fronted the experimental rock projects Colonel Les Claypool's Fearless Flying Frog Brigade and Les Claypool's Fancy Band.
-He has self-produced and engineered several solo releases from his own studio, Rancho Relaxo, in California.
-In 2006, he wrote and directed the mockumentary Electric Apricot and released his debut novel South of the Pumphouse.
-More recently, he has formed musical duos such as Duo de Twang (with Bryan Kehoe) and The Claypool Lennon Delirium (with Sean Lennon).
+Claypool has been involved in a number of non-Primus projects, including supergroups such as Oysterhead (with Trey Anastasio and Stewart Copeland) and Colonel Claypool's Bucket of Bernie Brains (with Buckethead, Bryan Mantia, and Bernie Worrell) and duos such as Duo de Twang (with Bryan Kehoe) and The Claypool Lennon Delirium (with Sean Lennon).
+He also fronts the experimental rock projects Colonel Les Claypool's Fearless Flying Frog Brigade and Les Claypool's Fancy Band.
+He has produced and engineered several of his own releases from Rancho Relaxo, which is his studio in California.

+Claypool appears in the opening titles of the animated comedy series South Park, for which Primus has performed the theme song since its debut in 1997.
+In 2006, he made his debut as both a filmmaker and author when he wrote and directed the mockumentary Electric Apricot: Quest For Festeroo and released the novel South of the Pumphouse.

 Early life

-Claypool was born into a working-class family of car mechanics in Richmond, California, in 1963, and was raised in El Sobrante, California.
-He learned to play the bass guitar at age 14, but didn't begin a career in music until much later.
-He worked as a carpenter for several years after graduating from high school.
+Leslie Edward Claypool was born into a working-class family of car mechanics in Richmond, California, on September 29, 1963.
+He was raised in El Sobrante, California.
+He learned to play the bass guitar at age 14, but did not begin a career in music until much later.
+He attended De Anza High School in Richmond, where he was friends with Kirk Hammett, and worked as a carpenter for several years after graduating from high school.

 Career

 Early career

-After the death of Metallica bassist Cliff Burton in 1986, Metallica guitarist Kirk Hammett encouraged Claypoolhis friend and former schoolmateto audition as Burton's successor.
-In the Metallica episode of the documentary series Behind the Music, Claypool said that he jokingly asked the members of Metallica if they wanted to "jam on some Isley Brothers tunes" during the audition, a reference to his lack of experience with Metallica's thrash metal style.
-He later recalled that Hammett had given him a copy of Metallica's 1984 album Ride the Lightning, which he enjoyed, but overall "wasn't a big metal guy" and did not realize how popular Metallica had become until he arrived at the audition.
+After the death of Metallica bassist Cliff Burton in 1986, Metallica guitarist Kirk Hammett reconnected with his high school friend Claypool and asked him to audition as Burton's replacement.
+In Metallica's episode of the documentary series Behind the Music, Claypool said that he jokingly asked the members of Metallica if they wanted to "jam on some Isley Brothers tunes" during the audition, a reference to his lack of experience with Metallica's thrash metal style.
+He later recalled Hammett giving him a copy of Metallica's 1984 album Ride the Lightning, which he enjoyed, but also stressed he "wasn't a big metal guy" and did not realize how popular Metallica had become until he arrived at the audition.
+He also did not realize at the time that the intro riff of "For Whom the Bell Tolls" was performed on bass, and thus did not play it during the audition.
 Metallica frontman James Hetfield said that Claypool was not offered the job because "he was too good" and "should do his own thing".
-Claypool responded by admitting that he "wasn't the right guy" for the band due to being a self-proclaimed "weirdo", and stated his belief that Hetfield was just "being nice" with his comments.
+Claypool responded by admitting that he "wasn't the right guy" for the band due to being a self-proclaimed "weirdo" and said that Hetfield was just "being nice" with his comments.